-Temporarily mount the L-bracket to the side of the inverter (located at the bottom, one on each side).
-Mark holes on the wall based on the hole location on the Lbracket (repeat this step for both sides).
+Temporarily mount the L bracket to the side of the inverter (located at the bottom, one on each side).
+Mark holes on the wall based on the hole location on the L bracket (repeat this step for both sides).

-7. Remove the L-bracket and drill a hole at the marking.
+7. Remove the L bracket and drill a hole at the marking.
 Use the drill bit size based on the anchor type or screw size as directed in step 3 (repeat this step for both sides).

-8. Attach the L-brackets (one on each side) to the inverter and to the wall using the correct hardware.
+8. Attach the L brackets (one on each side) to the inverter and to the wall using the correct hardware.
 Once the bracket is secure, the wall installation is complete.

-7.3 CONNECTION OVERVIEW
+5.1 CONNECTION OVERVIEW

 To expose the cable box area, open the bottom cover by opening the clasps on the side of the inverter and remove the three screws on the internal wire box cover as indicated in the image below.
+Before connecting any wiring to the inverter, verify each wire is not carrying voltage using a multimeter.